Not yet available. We’re building this with design partners — talk to us about the partner program.

 An organized summary you can actually share

-When someone asks where supplier and ESG evidence stands, export an organized, review-ready summary — suppliers reviewed, evidence on file, open follow-ups, and when it was last updated.
-It reflects your records, not a certification.
+The goal: when someone asks where supplier and ESG evidence stands, export an organized, review-ready summary — suppliers reviewed, evidence on file, open follow-ups, and when it was last updated.
+It would reflect your records, not a certification.

 - An organized snapshot of suppliers reviewed and evidence on file